Prawer Plan: Outline of the bill

-The bill is described as part of a campaign to develop the Negev; bring about better integration of Bedouin in Israeli society, and significantly reduce the economic and social gaps between the Bedouin population in the Negev and Israeli society.
-In order to facilitate this integration, Jewish families have been encouraged to settle in this part of the country to “make the desert bloom”, an oft-quoting Zionist phrase.
-However, these families often live in small, gated farming communities, fully serviced with water and electricity (oftentimes Bedouin villages are not hooked up to the national grid, though this has been argued as a consequence of illegal Bedouin village construction, not as a form of discrimination).
+The bill is described as part of a campaign to develop the Negev, bring about better integration of Bedouin in Israeli society, and significantly reduce the economic and social gaps between the Bedouin population in the Negev and Israeli society.
+To facilitate this integration, Jewish families have been encouraged to settle in this part of the country to “make the desert bloom”, an oft-quoted Zionist phrase.
+However, these families often live in small, gated farming communities, fully serviced with water and electricity (oftentimes, Bedouin villages are not hooked up to the national grid, though this has been argued as a consequence of illegal Bedouin village construction, not as a form of discrimination).
 These farming communities have sprung up close to the Bedouin villages.

 The government asserts that the bill will expand Bedouin communities, as some unrecognized communities will be recognized and receive public services, and infrastructure will be renewed, all within the framework of the Beer Sheva District masterplan.
-Most residents will be absorbed into the Abu Basma Regional Council and the nature of future communities, whether agricultural, rural, suburban or urban will be decided in full cooperation with the local Bedouin.
+Most residents will be absorbed into the Abu Basma Regional Council, and the nature of future communities, whether agricultural, rural, suburban or urban, will be decided in full cooperation with the local Bedouin.
 For those who are to be relocated, 2/3 will receive a new residence nearby.